-However, you may ask why not a permanent job?
-I am not so keen on getting something permanentt in another career field just yet.
-This is because from my observation of immigrant architects in Canada who switch careers, they develop new competencies and experiences which which keeps opening doors in their new career line they can’t resist, within a short period of time the get great opportunity and job security and become comfortable and never get to leave.
+However, you may ask why not a permanent job.
+I am not so keen on getting something permanent in another career field just yet.
+This is because, from my observation of immigrant architects in Canada who switch careers, they develop new competencies and experiences which keep opening doors in their new career line they can’t resist, within a short period of time they get a great opportunity and job security and become comfortable and never get to leave.
 But again, follow your heart.

 So, that’s it for August, I wish you all the best in your plans.
 I hope you’ve learned something.
 The major thing is to have a plan, be steadfast and keep trying.
 Stay tuned for more blog posts on the journey of a Nigerian architect in Canada.

-ou may want to read Sojourn Of A Nigerian Architect in Canada #2
+You may want to read Sojourn Of A Nigerian Architect in Canada #4